 Gargling with warm saltwater

-Antibiotics are prescribed if the cause of the infection is bacterial.
+Antibiotics are prescribed if the infection is bacterial.

-Most cases of pharyngitis and tonsillitis will run their course without any complications.
+Most cases of pharyngitis and tonsillitis will run their course without any problems.
 But if the disease is caused by strep, rare complications can happen.
 These include rheumatic fever, rheumatic heart disease, and kidney disease.
 Treatment with antibiotics can prevent these complications.
 In rare cases, a pocket of infection (peritonsillar abscess) can develop in the tissues around the tonsils.
-This may need surgery.
+This may need to be drained by your healthcare provider.

-If a sore throat is severe and includes trouble swallowing, drooling, or neck swelling, see a healthcare provider right away.
+If a sore throat includes increasing pain with swallowing or mild neck swelling, see a healthcare provider right away.

 Pharyngitis and tonsillitis are throat infections that cause inflammation.